 For those who’d like to stay overnight, this park offers high-class campsites and RV rentals.

-Despite its name, the Illinois river starts far up in the Ozark Mountain region.
-It’s a bayou that splits up into four different streams and has class II and class II whitewater rapids.
+Despite its name, the Illinois River starts far up in the Ozark Mountain region in the north of Arkansas.
+It’s a bayou that splits up into four different water trails and has class II and class III whitewater rapids.

-As you make your way through this river, you can expect to see plenty of wildlife, forests, and wide-open landscapes.
+As you make your way through your chosen stream, you can expect to see plenty of wildlife, forests, and wide-open land that’ll take your breath away.

 Kayaking, canoeing, fishing, scuba diving — if it’s a water-related activity, you can probably do it in Lake Ouachita, also known as the biggest lake in Arkansas.

 This lake is full of stunning scenery.
-As you paddle through the water, you’ll see the national forests, avian wildlife, and an excellent view of the Ouachita Mountains, so be sure to bring along your binoculars.
+As you paddle through the water, you’ll see the national forests, a variety of avian wildlife, and an excellent view of the Ouachita Mountains, so be sure to bring along your binoculars.

 For those looking for a quiet and peaceful kayaking vacation, you’ll want to make a trip to Beaver Lake.
-Located in the Ozark Mountains, this calm lake is great for flatwater kayaking.
+Located in the Ozark Mountains, this calm lake is great for enjoying hours of flatwater kayaking.

 At ten miles long, Big Piney Creek is a fun opportunity for kayakers and canoers alike.
 Rapids can reach up to class III — earning nicknames such as “Cascades Of Extinction” and “Roller Coaster” — so this may not be the best opportunity for beginners.